ESG Topics A-Z

 - Periodic reviews of PepsiCo’s ABAC program by outside counsel to identify areas for potential enhancement

-PepsiCo prohibits all forms of bribery and corruption in our operations, and we expect our third parties, including suppliers, service providers, agents and contractors to do the same.
-Many of our third parties are required through mandatory contract provisions to comply with our Supplier Code of Conduct, which prohibits corruption and bribery and references the Anti-Bribery Policy.
-PepsiCo’s Anti-Bribery Policy also addresses required anticorruption due diligence processes to be conducted on third parties.
-No PepsiCo associate may engage a third party until required anticorruption due diligence processes have been completed and it has successfully gone through PepsiCo’s risk-based Third Party Due Diligence (TPDD) program review.
+PepsiCo prohibits all forms of bribery and corruption in our operations, and we expect our third-party business partners, including suppliers, service providers, agents and contractors, to do the same.
+Most of our third-parties are required through mandatory contract provisions to comply with our Supplier Code of Conduct, which prohibits corruption and bribery and references the Anti-Bribery Policy.
+PepsiCo’s Anti-Bribery Policy also addresses required anticorruption due diligence processes to be conducted on third-parties.
+No PepsiCo employee may engage a third-party until required anticorruption due diligence processes have been completed and it has successfully gone through PepsiCo’s risk-based TPDD program.

 PepsiCo seeks to conduct business in compliance with applicable trade sanctions.
-Trade sanctions restrict activities with targeted countries, governments, entities, individuals and industries and are imposed by various governments and agencies, such as the U.S. Treasury Department’s Office of Foreign Assets Control, the European Union, and the United Nations.
-PepsiCo employs a Global Sanctions Screening process to screen PepsiCo vendors and customers to mitigate sanctions risk.
-In 2021, PepsiCo screened over one million vendors and customers.
+Trade sanctions restrict activities with targeted countries, governments, entities, individuals and industries and are imposed by various governments and agencies, such as the U.S. Treasury Department’s Office of Foreign Assets Control, the European Union, the United Kingdom and the United Nations.
+PepsiCo employs a global sanctions screening process to screen PepsiCo vendors and customers to mitigate sanctions risk.
+In 2023, PepsiCo screened over 700,000 vendors and customers.
+For our Global Sanctions Screening Program, we screen all vendors and customers with rolling annual spend/sales beyond a specified amount.
+Once a new third-party record is screened for sanctions, it is enrolled in ongoing sanctions monitoring.
+That monitoring continues on all active records up to 18 months past the last transaction date or until deactivated, whichever is sooner.

 Progress